SuyashMishra-dev/chat_box/Readme.md

 With npm:

-`npm install Or with Yarn:`
+`npm install`

 With yarn:

 `yarn install`

-## Available Scripts After installing the dependencies, you can run the following scripts:
+## Available Scripts After

+- installing the dependencies, you can run the following scripts:

 `npm run dev / yarn dev` Starts the development server at http://localhost:3000.
 This will watch for any changes and hot-reload the project.